 Door County Wisconsin is a Winter Treat

-There are hundreds of winter destinations out there to choose from.
+There are hundreds of winter destinations out there from which to choose.
 But if you want one that combines the gentler winter sports, such as snowshoeing, cross-country skiing, or a sleigh ride, with a wonderful Cape Cod like atmosphere, than you’ll want to make plans for a winter getaway to Door County Wisconsin.

-There’s no doubt the 75-mile Door Peninsula, with the bay of Green Bay lapping against one shore, and Lake Michigan, lapping against the other, makes for a wonderful three season travel destination.
+There’s no doubt the 75-mile Door Peninsula, with the bay of Green Bay lapping against one shore, and Lake Michigan, lapping against the other, makes for an inviting four-season travel destination.
 Selected by Money Magazine as “One of the top 10 vacation destinations in North America,” Door County has a lot going for it, especially in the warmer months.
-But winter is a special time there as well.
+But winter is a magical time there as well.

 An easy forty-mile drive from Green Bay brings you to bustling Sturgeon Bay.
-Once you leave Sturgeon Bay and head out into the open countryside of the Door Peninsula you leave all traces of cookie cutter chain stores, fast food restaurants, and box stores behind.
+Once you leave Sturgeon Bay and head out into the open countryside of the Door Peninsula, you escape all traces of cookie-cutter chain stores, fast food restaurants, and box stores behind.
 You’ll find only unique, independently owned, shops, cafes, art and craft galleries, restaurants and lodging that cater to their visitors no matter the season.

-I’ll be adding other articles about Door County’s unique attractions like the Hands-On-Art Studio, where you can give your creativity a mini vacation, and an EGG-stra special artist in Egg Harbor.
+You can find other articles about Door County’s unique attractions like the Hands-On-Art Studio, where you can give your creativity a mini-vacation, Rowleys Bay Resort, or Door County Coffee and Tea, below under Related Links.
 For more information on all that Door County has to offer visit: www.doorcounty.com.

 This content was written by Hazel M. Freeman.
 If you wish to use this content in any manner, you need written permission.
 Contact Hazel M. Freeman for details.